Create More Space with a Beautiful Wrap-Around Extension from EA

 5. Expansion Choices & Opportunities

-If you are planning for double storey wraparound extension, you can build additional bedrooms and a home office.
+If you are planning for double storey extension, you can build additional bedrooms and a home office.

 What Is a Wrap-Around Extension and Why Choose One?